Hriday Nath Wanchoo

-Hriday Nath Wanchoo was a Kashmiri communist trade-unionist, who is remembered for ensuring the socioeconomic upliftment of sanitation workers and documenting abuse of human rights by the state.
+Hriday Nath Wanchoo (d.
+1992) was a Kashmiri communist trade-unionist, who is remembered for ensuring the socioeconomic upliftment of sanitation workers and documenting abuse of human rights by the state.

 Career and politics

 Wanchoo was employed as the Khilafarzi officer in Srinagar municipality.
 In May 1992, he was inducted as a member of the Central Committee of the "Kashmir Liberation Council", established by Ghulam Qadir Wani and others for the cause of achieving Kashmiri Independence from India.

 Death

 Wanchoo was assassinated by "unidentified gunmen" on 5 December 1992.
-Local activists accused the government of having released two militants in exchange for an extra-judicial execution, one of whom would be killed in an "encounter"; Human Rights Watch noted Wanchoo's murder to fit into the state's brutal suppression of conversations on human rights.
+Local activists accused the government of having released two militants in exchange for an extrajudicial execution, one of whom would be killed in an "encounter"; Human Rights Watch noted Wanchoo's murder to fit into the state's brutal suppression of conversations on human rights.
 Days before his death, Wanchoo had confessed in private, about threats to his life from local administration as well as the security apparatus.